Brazilian-Institute-of-Robotics/doogie_simulator/doogie_gazebo/README.md

 ## Overview

-This is a ROS catkin package that provides launchfiles to simulate Doogie Mouse in gazebo.
+This ROS catkin package provides all launchfiles required to simulate Doogie Mouse in Gazebo.

 **Keywords:** Micromouse, IEEE, Gazebo, ROS

 ### Dependencies
-- [ROS] (middleware for robotics),
+- [gazebo_ros] (Provides all ROS message and service publishers for interfacing with Gazebo through ROS),
 - [doogie_description] (package with doogie URDF),
 - [doogie_control] (package with doogie ros controllers);

 ### License

-The source code is released under a [BSD 3-Clause license](ros_package_template/LICENSE).
+The source code is released under a [GPLv3](/LICENSE).

 **Author: [Caio Amaral]<br />
 Affiliation: [BIR - Brazilian Institute of Robotics]<br />